johanv/blog.johanv.org/posts/apps-f-droid-to-the-rescue.en.md

 ## F-Droid: An alternative app store

-Actually I am only aware of one alternative app store for my phone, and that would be [F-Droid](https://f-droid.org).
+Actually I have only tried one alternative app store for my phone:
+[F-Droid](https://f-droid.org).
 F-Droid focuses on free/libre software, and I hope that the privacy isn't too bad either.